anmolsangha23/StudyStacks/README.md

 ### User Stories

-- As a user, I want to be able to add a card to my stack.
+- As a user, I want to be able to add a new card to my stack of cards.
 - As a user, I want to be able to create and add a new stack to my collection.
 - As a user, I want to be able to update the information on a card from my stack.
 - As a user, I want to be able to view my stack in a random order.